-Currently we have launched in six states in the U.S. A number of states in the U.S. are currently considering regulation of iGaming.
+Currently we have launched in seven states in the U.S. A number of states in the U.S. are currently considering regulation of iGaming.
 We cannot assure that laws permitting digital gaming will be enacted.

-On December 19, 2019, the U.K. Government confirmed the proposed review of the Gambling Act 2005.
-The review started on December 8, 2020 with the publication of terms of reference.
-The call for evidence ran for 16 weeks and closed on March 31, 2021, with the U.K. Government receiving 16,000 responses.
-On April 27, 2023, the U.K. Government published a White Paper (policy paper) setting out its comprehensive package of reform proposals, many of which are subject to further consultation with the U.K. Government or British Gambling Commission.
+On December 8, 2020, the U.K. Government commenced its review of the Gambling Act 2005 and on April 27, 2023, it published a White Paper (policy paper) setting out its comprehensive package of reform proposals, many of which required further consultation by the U.K. Government or British Gambling Commission.
 Since publication of the White Paper, the U.K. Government and the British Gambling Commission have each launched a series of consultations on the options for reform.
-The outcome of certain of these consultations is currently awaited and may have impact on our revenues from the U.K. We believe most of the proposed reforms can be achieved through secondary legislation and regulation using existing powers under the U.K. Gambling Act 2005, although a few require primary legislation.
-The timing of the implementation of these reforms is not yet confirmed.
-We continue to monitor the reform process, though it may take a number of years to implement.
+Following the 2024 General Election, a number of these consultations have now published responses meaning the reform process is taking shape.
+Secondary legislation introducing stake limits for online slots at £2 (those aged 18 to 24) / £5 (those aged 25 and over) was laid before Parliament on December 10, 2024 and is expected to be implemented in the second quarter of 2025.
+The statutory levy is expected to be implemented by Summer 2025.
+Further responses and consultations are still awaited.
+These reforms may have impact on our revenues from the U.K. We continue to monitor the reform process, though it may take a number of years to implement.

-To varying degrees, a number of international governments have taken steps to change the regulation of internet wagering (also known as online gambling) through the implementation of new or revised licensing and taxation regimes, with increasingly stringent requirements particularly on business-to-consumer businesses in relation to responsible gambling and affordability checks.
-Also, some jurisdictions impose sanctions on unlicensed providers of internet wagering products and services.
+To varying degrees, a number of international governments have taken steps to change the regulation of Internet wagering (also known as online gambling) through the implementation of new or revised licensing and taxation regimes, with increasingly stringent requirements particularly on business-to-consumer businesses in relation to responsible gambling and affordability checks.
+Also, some jurisdictions impose sanctions on unlicensed providers.
 Countries outside Europe and the U.S. have also begun evaluating digital gaming regulation and an increase in regulated markets outside of the U.S. and Europe is likely to continue.

 We continue to devote significant attention to monitoring these developments.
-However, we cannot predict the timing, scope or terms of any state, federal or foreign regulations relating to digital gaming and sports betting.
+However, we cannot predict the timing, scope or terms of any state, federal or foreign regulations relating to digital gaming.